tytydraco/yessleep/out/Mail_for_Apartment_0.md

 After that, I began seeing them everywhere.

-An elderly man stood in the elevator with his forehead pressed against the back wall.
+An elderly man stood in the elevator with his forehead against the back wall.
 When the doors opened on my floor, he turned enough for me to see a deep scar behind his ear.

 “Wrong floor,” he whispered as the doors closed.